-Analyzing the three primary drivers of a Company's financial impact - revenues and costs, assets and liabilities, and cost of capital driven by risk profile - will help identify issues that can or do affect operational and financial performance.
+Analyzing the three primary drivers of a company's financial impact - revenues and costs, assets and liabilities, and cost of capital driven by risk profile - will help identify issues that can or do affect operational and financial performance.
 Revenue in market size or pricing power of a company will be tracked to identify trends.
-Costs that can impact a company's profitability include recurring costs such as cost of goods sold, research and development, or any other capital expenditures.
-Sustainability risks, such as climate change, that can impair tangible (ex: property, plant and equipment) and intangible assets (ex: brand value), are considered for their implications financial returns, as well as any issues that have the potential to create contingencies and provisions on future assets or liabilities.
+Costs that can impact a company's profitability include recurring expenses such as the cost of goods sold, research and development, or any other capital expenditures.
+Sustainability risks, such as climate change, that can impair tangible assets (e.g., property, plant, equipment, and workers) and intangible assets (e.g., brand value) are considered for their implications on financial returns, as well as any impacts on future assets or liabilities.